 Consultation Procedures.
 The consultation process demonstrates consideration and responsiveness to input received through its commitment that all comments from resource agencies and local land use agencies shall be documented within the public involvement plan section or appendices of the LRTP and TIP.
-Proposals and questions received are specifically responded to with an action item.
-If an agency does respond with specific comments, these comments are responded to through the consultation process.
-Statewide consultation occurs throughout the planning process for the Statewide LRTP, STIP, TIP and LRTP.
-As these planning processes overlap and envelop each other, consultation also becomes coordinated through the processes and resulting documents.
+The Rapid City Area Metropolitan Planning Organization's Consultation Process is included for reference as Appendix A.